BorisTheBrave/axaxaxas/docs/errors.rst

 will be thrown.
 It will indicate the earliest possible ambiguity, but there may be others.
 The error will contain a field called `values` containing the possible alternatives parses.
 However, it only contains a subtree of the full parse tree, and additionally, it may be only halfway through building a rule, so the subtree may be missing elements.
-These limitations ensure that `values` is the short list.
+These limitations ensure that `values` is a short list.
 It is recommended you do not use `ParseForest.single` if you need more detail on ambiguity.

 Infinite Parse